-$$\lim{\substack{T \to \infty}} 1/T \sum{t=1}^T E[q_t] < \infty.$$ (1)
+$$\lim{T \to \infty} 1/T \sum{t=1}^{T} E[q_t] < \infty.$$ (1)

-Where x_t stacks the VNF placement variable and the virtual computing and storage resources.
+Where $x_t$ stacks the VNF placement variable and the virtual computing and storage resources.
 The function $\varphi_t(x_t)$ is the cost that the platform provider charges for using its resources.
-The vector q_t stacks the incoming and outgoing queue lengths of the VMs. $f(x_t)$ and $g(x_t)$ are generic function accounting for the increment or decrement of the queue lengths, see above.
+The vector $q_t$ stacks the incoming and outgoing queue lengths of the VMs. $f(x_t)$ and $g(x_t)$ are generic function accounting for the increment or decrement of the queue lengths, see above.
 And the last line of the optimization problem accounts for the stability of the network queues.
-Last but not least, in order to solve the optimization problem in (1), the authors in [33] [38] follow a data-driven online learning approach.
+Last but not least, in order to solve the optimization problem in (1), the authors in [41] [46] follow a data-driven online learning approach.
 Namely, they are able to solve the problem at each time slot by resorting to the Lagrange dual problem and then, they learn the Lagrange multipliers by using past samples from the state vector.
-Thereby, rather than in [32] the approach proposed in [33] [38] is datadriven, i.e. it uses past data on the state of the network to decide the allocation of resources.
-Also another important property of [33] [38] for the SEMIoTICS purposes is that it is a scalable algorithm.
-That is, to solve the optimization problem they consider that the problem can be high-dimensional and they employ a type of stochastic gradient average method called SAGA to solve iteratively the problem.
-The SAGA algorithm has been precisely designed to cope with high dimensional optimization problems [40].
-The data-driven online learning approach for NFV resource allocation proposed in [33] [38] is very interesting for the SEMIoTICS purposes.
+Thereby, rather than in [40] the approach proposed in [41] [46] is datadriven, i.e. it uses past data on the state of the network to decide the allocation of resources.
+Also another important property of [41] [46] for the SEMIoTICS purposes is that it is a scalable algorithm.
+That is, to solve the optimization problem they consider that the problem can be high-dimensional, and they employ a type of stochastic gradient average method called SAGA to solve iteratively the problem.
+The SAGA algorithm has been precisely designed to cope with high dimensional optimization problems [48].
+The data-driven online learning approach for NFV resource allocation proposed in [41] [46] is very interesting for the SEMIOTICS purposes.
 This is because it provides dynamic allocation decisions per time slot, thereby it can adapt to the network state and new network services requirements.
 This is particularly important due to the heterogeneous and dynamic nature of IoT data.
 It also learns from the past information on the state of the network.
 And it takes into account that the problem is high-dimensional, which is another feature of IoT.
 However, it has an important drawback for SEMIoTICS, because it does not incorporate QoS such as low latency requirements in the optimization problem.
 In other words, for SEMIoTICS it makes more sense to try to optimize a functional related to the QoS rather than the cost that the infrastructure provider charges for the use of their resources.
-Thereby, an interesting approach for our purposes is to adapt the approach in [33] [38] by taking into account the QoS optimization.
+Or alternatively, to have QoS constraints in the optimization problem.